 Preparing for your appointment

-If you seek treatment for stretch marks, prepare for your appointment by listing some basic questions to ask your doctor, including:
+If you seek treatment for stretch marks, prepare for your appointment by listing some basic questions to ask your health care provider, including:

 - What is likely causing my stretch marks?